Srpandi/Aoi-Advanced-Template/README.md

 Now, with your bot's token, go to the `config.js` file (*You can find it in `./Handler/Main/Config.js`*) once inside replace "`YOUR TOKEN HERE`" with your bot's token bot

 [![image](https://media.discordapp.net/attachments/1006970702819246222/1150225611978182716/Config2.png?width=1025&height=61)](https://media.discordapp.net/attachments/1006970702819246222/1150225611978182716/Config2.png?width=1025&height=61)

+Once your token has been correctly placed, you must invite your bot to your server, for that you can go to [Permissions Calculator](https://discordapi.com/permissions.html#1099511627775) a page where you can choose the permissions of your bot and invite it (*Follow the instructions it asks for*)